 Residential campers will turn in their cell phones to their counselor when they check in at camp and will not have access to them except for brief periods on a few evenings when there is phone time for calling home if they wish.
 For campers concerned about letting go of their devices for two weeks, consider this comment from a camper: “The fact that cell phones aren’t allowed makes everyone interact face to face, and it’s more fun than if they were allowed!”

 c/o Dr. Julia Roberts

 The Center for Gifted Studies

 Bowling Green, KY 42101-1031

-In an emergency, parents may phone the office 270-745-6323 between 8:00 a.m. and 4:00 p.m.
-(CDT), and a staff member will arrange for your child to phone you.
-After normal office hours and on weekends, parents may call the front desk at the residence hall, and the desk clerk will see that your child gets your message.
-The counselor’s phone should not be used as a means of chatting with your child.
+In an emergency, parents may phone the office at (270) 745-6323 between 8:00 a.m. and 4:00 p.m., and a staff member will arrange for the student to return the call.
+After normal office hours and on weekends, parents may call the front desk at the residence hall, and the desk clerk will see that the student gets the message.

 What if campers get homesick?

-For some campers, this will be the first extended period away from home.
+For some campers, VAMPY is their first extended period away from home.
 Homesickness is not unusual.
-Campers, if you feel homesick, speak with your counselor.
-Parents, in the event that your son/daughter writes or calls you saying he/she is homesick or having roommate problems, it is important that you stay positive and not overreact.
-Please contact your child's counselor or Dr. Julia Roberts so that together we can help your child work through this problem and have a positive experience.
+If campers, feel homesick, they should speak with their counselors.
+In the event that their student writes or calls to report homesickness or roommate problems, parents should stay positive and not overreact; they should contact Dr. Julia Roberts so that together we can help your camper work through problems and have a positive experience.